jeffreysorgen/golf-club-sensors/implementation.md

 Depending on how the device is attached, it's one of the three axes.
 It's mounted flat and perpendicular to the stick, so the axis changes to the Y-axis.
 The axis is "opposite" when the club handle is pointing down and in Resting state.
-When the handle is upright the club is in play, and the sensor is in Ready state.
+When the handle is upright, the club is in play and the sensor is in Ready state.

 #### For energy conservation:
 First, understand the orientation of the device.